Coast & Sustainability

 Three fuzzy sand-colored Piping Plover chicks huddle together camouflaged in the sand

-In August of 2023 conservation partners including The Trustees, MassAudubon, MassWildlife, Massachusetts Department of Conservation and Recreation (DCR), the U.S. Fish and Wildlife Service at Parker River NWR, Manomet and volunteers conducted a coordinated shorebird survey over 1500 acres of the Great Marsh ecosystem.
+In August of 2024, for the second year in a row, conservation partners including The Trustees, MassAudubon, MassWildlife, Massachusetts Department of Conservation and Recreation (DCR), the U.S. Fish and Wildlife Service at Parker River NWR, Manomet and volunteers conducted a coordinated shorebird survey over 1400 acres of the Great Marsh ecosystem.
+This survey will also feed data into Massachusetts Shorebird Blitz organized by Manomet.

 The survey was conducted at high tide when tidal flats (there primary feeding habitat) is inundated, and the birds are resting or feeding on the beaches and high marsh.
 By surveying multiple sites simultaneously, we aimed to assess the population of shorebirds using the marsh at a single point in time during their migration.
 Sites included barrier beach systems like Plum Island and Crane Beach as well as marsh areas in Salisbury, Rowley, Newbury, Ipswich, and Essex Bay.
-Sites were chosen by where the highest number of birds are typically seen.
-During the survey, partners and volunteers counted a total of 8,959 shorebirds of 22 different species!
+Sites were prioritized by where the highest number of birds are typically seen.

 With at least 18,000 acres of the Great Marsh ecosystem remaining to survey and since migrating shorebirds are in constant flux, this represents only a snapshot of total shorebird use, but it indicates the importance of the Great Marsh for long-distance travelers.
 In the future, we hope to expand upon this effort to better understand how the Great Marsh supports these declining species.